MoritzRueff/Moritz-Rueff/README.md

-# Moritz-Rueff
+# Moritz Ruëff

 ## Welcome

 Welcome to my profile!
 My name is Moritz Rueff and I'm a future web development developer.
-I'm from Munich, and currently studiying at neue Fische. :fish:
+I'm from Munich, and currently studiying at Neue Fische. :fish:

 ## Technologies & Tools
 (in the making) :grinning: